Mattnosekai/ASP.NET_WebApp/README.md

 This program demonstrates the following:
 </br>
-Connecting to a SQL Server instance with a database string.
+Connecting to a SQL Server Express instance with a database string.
 </br>
 Querying the DB.
 </br>